 Learning time management contributes to the maturity of a student, as students at a boarding school needs to manage their academics, co-curricular, and personal schedules.
 This is part of the growth in independence that many experience during their time at a boarding school.

-The boarding school experience requires sacrifice.
+The boarding school experience creates independant, critical adults.

 So don’t be afraid to find the best fit for you and your child even if that means looking at a school that is out of the ordinary.